Libius Severus: Relationship with Ricimer

 The relationship between Ricimer and Severus is a point of contention among scholars.
 The perhaps more traditional view has been to see Severus as a puppet emperor of Ricimer with little will of his own.
 This view is expressed by Edward Gibbon, who wrote "during that period [the six years between Majorian and Anthemius], the government was in the hands of Ricimer alone."
-Many modern historians agree with this assessment, including J. B. Bury, Thomas Hodgkin, John M. O'Flynn, and C.D.
-Gordon.
+Many modern historians agree with this assessment, including J. B. Bury, Thomas Hodgkin, John M. O'Flynn, and C. D. Gordon.
 However, some modern historians dispute this view, arguing that Severus may have had much more agency than the ancient sources suggest.

 Important evidence for this controversy comes from inscriptions and numismatics.
-Some coins, dated approximately to Severus' reign, bear a monogram on the reverse sometimes identified with Ricimer.
+Some coins, dated approximately to Severus's reign, bear a monogram on the reverse sometimes identified with Ricimer.
 The monogram has been the source of significant scholarly disagreement; if the monogram is Ricimer's it represents a major shift in the constitution of the Late Empire.
 The monogram exists in two variant forms, and a number of interpretations (other than the traditional reading RICIMER) have been suggested: John Kent reads the inscription as ROMAE, making the monogram a mint mark.
 Some scholars suggest SEVERVS, reading the A in the variant form as a hypercorrection of E to AE.
 A number of other identifications have been put forward, including Avitus, Majorianus, Anthemius, Alpia, and Marcellinus.
 Other physical evidence includes a rectangular bronze plaque (perhaps an exagium, an official standard weight for coins) reading, "Health to our Lords [Leo and Severus] / and the patrician / Ricimer."
 The proximity of Ricimer's name to the emperors' indicates his ascendant position in the state.

-It is also in the context of Severus' reign that the title rex, usually translated as king, is first applied to Ricimer: the sixth-century historian Marcellinus Comes writes in his chronicle: "Beorgor, King of the Alans, was killed by King Ricimer".
+It is also in the context of Severus's reign that the title rex, usually translated as king, is first applied to Ricimer: the sixth-century historian Marcellinus Comes writes in his chronicle: "Beorgor, King of the Alans, was killed by King Ricimer".
 (Note: 'Beorgor rex Halanorum a Ricimere rege occiditur.')
-However, Marcellinus' use of the term has been interpreted a number of ways, including as a reflection of his royal Gothic heritage, his increased political power and autonomy, or early evidence for his monarchical ambitions.
+However, Marcellinus's use of the term has been interpreted a number of ways, including as a reflection of his royal Gothic heritage, his increased political power and autonomy, or early evidence for his monarchical ambitions.